 The City of West Chicago would like to remind residents of the return of the following seasonal services:

-- Hydrant Flushing: The City of West Chicago’s Water Utility Division will be flushing fire hydrants this spring, April 2 – April 29, 2019, weekdays, between 7:00 a.m. ‑ 4:00 p.m.
+- Hydrant Flushing: The City of West Chicago’s Water Utility Division will be flushing fire hydrants this spring, March 30 – April 30, 2020, weekdays, between 7:00 a.m. ‑ 4:00 p.m. (weather permitting).
 The flushing schedule will be released as soon as it is known.
 Signs will be posted in the areas one day prior to hydrant flushing.
 Hydrant flushing maintains West Chicago’s water distribution system and assures proper operation of hydrants in the event of an emergency.
 Unfortunately, discolored water can result.
 This discoloration poses no health risk.
 However, please check the water before washing laundry.

 - Cross-Connection Control Devices: As a means of protecting the City’s public water supply system from contamination due to backsiphonage or backflow of contaminants or pollutants through the customer’s water service connection, the City requires certain water users to install and maintain an approved backflow prevention (cross-connection control) device.
 The purpose of the cross-connection control device is to prevent materials from entering the public water system if, and/or when, the pressure of the private water system exceeds the pressure of the public water system.
 Per City Code and State statute, all cross-connection control devices shall be inspected at the time of installation and at least annually by the consumer using a person approved by the Illinois Environmental Protection Agency as a Cross Connection Control Device Inspector (CCCDI).
 The inspection of mechanical devices shall include physical testing in accordance with the manufacturer’s instructions.
 Results of the devices inspected must be forwarded to the City’s Public Works Department.
 Please call the Public Works Department at (630) 293-2255 with any questions.